HMAS Protector (1884): World War II

 During July 1943, Protector was requisitioned for war service by the U.S. Army.
-En route to New Guinea and off Gladstone, she was damaged in a collision with a tug and abandoned.
-The hull was subsequently taken to Heron Island off the Queensland coast and later sunk for use as a breakwater.
+En route to New Guinea and off Gladstone, she was damaged in a collision with a tug and abandoned on a beach near Gladstone.
+In the same year, the hulk was purchased by Christian Poulsen for ten pounds, and was subsequently taken to Heron Island off the Queensland coast, where the vessel was sunk for use as a breakwater.

 Present day

-Today, only the deteriorated and rusted iron hull of Protector remains, which is clearly visible from Heron Island as a breakwater in position 23.4428°S 151.909°E. The wreck can also be reached by walking at low tide.
+As of 2024, only the deteriorated and rusted iron hull of Protector remains, which is clearly visible from Heron Island as a breakwater in position 23.4428°S 151.909°E. The wreck can also be reached by walking at low tide.
 The reef around the wreck provides good diving and snorkelling at high tide.

 Protector's stern 6 in breech-loading gun mounting was located at Semaphore's foreshore, a historic seaside suburb of Adelaide, South Australia, for many years.
 In 1998, it was relocated a short distance away outside TS Adelaide at the Birkenhead Naval Depot in Birkenhead, South Australia.
 In 2018, the gun was returned to the Semaphore foreshore following a joint restoration project by the RAN and Le Fevre High School.